-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Failure of key ICT systems resulting in disruption to services.
+7 Failure of key ICT systems resulting in disruption to services.
 Separate BCP plans developed, including backup and recovery procedures, desktop exercise completed.
 Asset replacement policy in place, regularly reviewed.
 IT Firewall to prevent inappropriate access, moisture detection loop installed in SHQ plant room to identify any early threat of flooding Secondary ICT site constructed at STC to provide enhanced resilience, implementation of Active Directory to enhance security and control of user access, improved virus protection.
 Strategy to control use of USB devices implemented.
 Patch and update policy place to ensure servers and workstations are up to date with latest security developments.
 Wide Area Network (WAN) to all administrative and operations site.
 New Storage Area Network (SAN) to replicate all essential servers and data to the disaster recovery site at STC.
-Installed resilient link from STC to County Hall in order to maintain LCC/OCL supplied services in the event of a failure at SHQ or the link to County and also have extended the network to include the new control facility in Warrington.
-3 3 9 The planned strengthening of the NWFC Data Centre is under way with the equipment required on order, the additional resources for Systems Engineering have allowed ICT to develop a programme of modernisation to the ICT infrastructure which will see upgrades to some of our key architecture completed by the year end.
+Installed resilient link from STC to County Hall in order to maintain LCC/OCL supplied services in the event of a failure at SHQ or the link to County and also have extended the network to include the new control facility in Warrington. З IMPACT RESIDUAL RISK ACTIONS RECOMMENDED The planned strengthening of the NWFC Data Centre is under way with the equipment required on order, the additional resources for Systems Engineering have allowed ICT to develop a programme of modernisation to the ICT infrastructure which will see upgrades to some of our key architecture completed by the year end.
 The WAN Replacement is currently in design and will also be delivered by the end of the year , this will significantly enhance our network resilience.
-We are also looking at the vacant Network Security Manager role to rewrite the job description to align with the developing cyber security and information governance requirements of the Service.
-30/06/2019 HolCT HolCT Strategy & Planning 8 Loss of corporate reputation through negative publicity.
+We are also looking at the vacant Network Security Manager role to rewrite the job description to align with the developing cyber security and information governance BY WHEN 30/06/2019 BY WHOM RISK OWNER DIRECTORATE Strategy & Planning 88 Loss of corporate reputation through negative publicity.
 Emergency communication plan and toolkit covers all aspects of risk including business continuity issues, emergencies and broader reputational risk, and fulfils requirements of the Lancashire Resilience Forum emergency communications plan.
-Plan regularly tested, including exercises.
+Documents were updated in September 2018 following Winter Hill moorland fire learning.
+Plan regularly tested during exercises.
 Effective reactive press office and proactive media activity to build positive reputation including on-call arrangements for out-of-hours cover.
-Media training updated in December 2017 and forms part of middle manager development programme.
+Media and social media training forms part of middle manager development programme and is delivered to individuals and teams as required throughout the year.
+A social media management tool was procured in February 2018 which provides ability to monitor and manage, if required, social media activity by stations.
 Communication plans for all corporate projects include internal communication to ensure staff are well informed to reduce risk of misinformation.
 Corporate use of social media is embedded in communication plans with policy and guidance in place.
-Social media training forms part of middle manager development programme and is delivered to individuals and teams as required throughout the year.
-Scanning and planning function helps anticipate and plan for specific reputational risks.
-3 3 9 Social media policy and guidance requires review to ensure it keeps pace with issues and trends.
-Updated media training to be offered to managers outside of middle manager development programme.
-GDPR compliant guidelines on use of personal data in the form of images to be issued to all staff.
-31/12/2018 HoCC HoCC People & Development
+Scanning and planning function helps anticipate and plan for specific reputational risks and daily media monitoring highlights inaccurate reporting and emerging issues that that need to be addressed or corrected.
+3 3 9 Revised image consent forms have been produced in line with GDPR however social media guidelines are yet to be updated in respect of images and personal data, as a preferred method of processing and storing images has yet to be determined by the Service.
+In addition to the middle manager development programme, media and social media training continues to be delivered to staff in departments and on stations on an ad hoc basis by the communications team.
+31/12/2019 HoCC HoCC People & Development